Girls’ Empowerment Program

 Nagihan Ulusoy

-Program Coordinator to the GirlsEmpowermentProgramm
+Program Officer to the Girls’ Empowerment Program

 n.ulusoy@filia-frauenstiftung.de